 Students enroll in courses with assistance from the School of Dental Medicine student services staff.
-New MMPH students meet first with the MMPH director to formulate their plan of study.
-Throughout the course of the program, students continue to meet with the program director, as needed.
+New MMPH students meet first with their MMPH advisor to formulate their plan of study.
+Throughout the course of the program, students continue to meet with their MMPH advisor, as needed.